eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 If you want to download data for an entire project, however, you need to do some complex bash scripting.
-For example, below we query the "Study accession" (SRP) to extract its metadata with `esearch` and from that we extract info using `efetch` to grab the "Run accessions (SRRs)", which we could then pass into `fastq-dump` like above.
+For example, below we query the "Study accession" (SRP) to extract its metadata with `esearch` and from that we extract info using `efetch` to grab the "Run accessions (SRRs)".
-If you google around you can find similar recipes for this kind of piped
-script:
+This fairly long script is required simply to tell us which SRRs are associated with this SRP.

 ```bash
 >>> esearch -db sra -query SRP021469 | efetch --format runinfo | cut -d ',' -f 1
 ```

-The following "Run" accessions would be printed to stdout:
 ```yaml
  1
 Run